naguib-med/naguib-med/README.md

 - 👋 Hi, I’m @naguib-med
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning IT master
+- 🌱 I’m currently learning IT master at Lyon 1 University
 - 📫 How to reach me

 <!---